-The ability of the sensor to capture sharp images in low light (IE high ISO) is one of the major factors that contribute to the cost of your camera – whether that is a DSLR or Mirrorless camera and it is a major component of the cost of a Full Frame Camera, big sensors cost big money!
+The ability of the sensor to capture sharp images in low light (IE high ISO) is one of the major factors that contribute to the cost of your camera – whether that is a DSLR or Mirrorless camera.

 Using High ISO - why you may be scared to try it.

 Shooting high ISO was something I seemed to avoid – it was like a fear of the unknown.